Unheated Blue Sapphire

 Are Unheated Blue Sapphire More Valuable?

-However, it’s important to remember that value also depends on other factors, such as colour, clarity, and carat weight.
-A heated sapphire that exhibits rich, even colour and excellent clarity will command a higher price than an unheated sapphire with lesser qualities.
-Therefore we strongly advise do no just choose the sapphire solely based on heat treatment on the sapphire gemstone.
+However, value is also determined by the “4Cs”—colour, clarity, cut, and carat weight.
+A heated sapphire with rich, even colour and excellent clarity will command a higher price than an unheated stone of lesser quality.
+At GIOIA, we strongly advise clients not to choose based solely on treatment, but to find a “golden nugget” where natural rarity meets breathtaking visual quality.

 Heat enhancement is not exclusive to sapphires, it is also commonly applied to other gemstones like ruby and paraiba tourmaline.
 However, some stones, like spinel, are often left untreated, whereas emerald gemstones are commonly oil treated to significantly improve its appearance.
 For those who appreciate the beauty of a sapphire but prefer a more budget-friendly option, heat-treated sapphires offer an excellent alternative without compromising on brilliance.

 The terms “natural” and “unheated” can sometimes be confusing.
 All unheated sapphires are natural, but not all natural sapphires are unheated.
 A “natural sapphire” simply means that the gemstone was formed in the earth and not created in a lab.
 However, many natural sapphires undergo heat treatment to enhance their appearance.
 Unheated sapphires, on the other hand, have not been subjected to any heat treatment, preserving their original state as nature intended.
-Therefore when one says that the sapphire is natural does not mean it is unheated, it’s essential to obtain an independent gemology certification.
+Therefore, a “natural” label does not guarantee a stone is unheated; obtaining an independent gemological certification is essential.

 Royal Blue Sapphire unheated pendant jewellery